ceedubyuh/FasterFishing/README.md

 * Cards are categorized using Scryfall’s otag: system.
 * Simulations run thousands of randomized hands to produce statistical results.

-### Roadmap / Ideas
-* Save and load deck profiles
-* Custom category definitions
-* Mana curve visualization
-* Advanced mulligan logic
-* Advanced logic to factor in deck manipulation like Draw, Scry/Surveil, Tutors, Cascade/Discover and how it affects simulations
-* EDHREC and CommanderSpellbook integration to find combos and simulate how often they are found
   * Implementing recommended cards from EDHREC in app

 ### Disclaimer